- Language & Literacy

 The library curriculum at CDS is designed to promote a love of reading as well as an introduction to book sense and library skills.
 Children will develop listening skills, become active participants in storytelling, and have the opportunity to engage with a variety of books and stories through use of props, songs and finger plays.
 Throughout the year certain themes will inspire activities across the age groups, such as celebrating Dr. Seuss, seasonal changes and holidays, exploration of particular regions, or an author or illustrator of the month.

 At the three-year-old age level, skills emphasized include:

 - Comparing the works of a particular author

 - Story comprehension

 The children at CDS are introduced to the Spanish language through songs, games, pictures, finger puppets, and flannel board stories.
 The curriculum builds on concepts that are meaningful and age-appropriate to both the children’s interests and the classroom curriculum.
-The children have Spanish with the Spanish language enrichment teacher once a week and vocabulary is practiced in the classroom and playground setting with the guidance of the classroom teachers.

 School-wide topics for the Spanish enrichment include: